Aretha Franklin Dies at 76

 Aretha Franklin, Legendary Singer and 'Queen of Soul,' Dies at 76

-The message in Aretha Franklin’s most famous song was one that resonated with her throughout her six decades in music.
-“Everybody wants respect,” Franklin told Rolling Stone.
-“In their own way, 3-year-olds would like respect, and acknowledgement, in their terms.”

-Franklin, who didn’t let health issues slow her performance schedule in recent years prior to her retirement from the industry in 2017, died on Aug.
+Aretha Franklin, who didn’t let health issues slow her performance schedule in recent years prior to her retirement from the industry in 2017, died on Aug.
 16, 2018 at her home in Detroit, Michigan, surrounded by her loved ones, ET confirms in a statement issued by the singer's family through her longtime publicist, Gwendolyn Quinn.
 She was 76.

 Franklin's oncologist, Dr. Philip Phillips of Karmanos Cancer Institute, says the singer's official cause of death was due to advance pancreatic cancer of the neuroendocrine type.